sempare/sempare-delphi-template-engine/README.md

 - mail merge
 - notification messages

-The Sempare Template Engine is small templating engine for [Delphi](https://www.embarcadero.com/products/delphi) (Object Pascal) that allows for templates to be created easily and efficiently by providing a simple and easy to use interface.
+The Sempare Template Engine is a small templating engine for [Delphi](https://www.embarcadero.com/products/delphi) (Object Pascal) that allows for templates to be created easily and efficiently by providing a simple and easy to use interface.

 Example usage:
 ```